dhinakg/parse_config_tex/README.md

 - width: width of output, used for descriptions that contain a table for proper formatting

+- show_valid_only:
-- show_choices: True - return only the valid values from the description
+    True - return only the valid values from the description
     False - return whole description

+- show_url:
-- show_url: True - include the url of links in the description if any exist
+    True - include the url of links in the description if any exist
     False - no urls included (looks better in my opinion)

 ## installation ##